react18-tools/turborepo-template/README.md

 > [Explore featured packages built with this template.](./FEATURED.md)

+> Now it is super easy to use this template.
+Just run `pnpm create r18` and provide your project name.
+That's it, we will automatically load the template and initiate rebranding.

 > Exciting news!
 We've launched a new course to help you master this template: [Craft Next Gen UI Libraries for React 18 and Next.js 14](https://www.udemy.com/course/craft-next-gen-ui-libraries-for-react-18-and-nextjs-14/?referralCode=46B8C7845ECCEA99E0EF)

 <details>